Frequently Asked Questions for British Columbia

 Another drug that can be found all over British Columbia and that has been there for a long time is cocaine.
 Cocaine is very addictive and when a person starts abusing it, they will often continue for a very long time unless they get help.
 Crack cocaine can also be found in British Columbia.
 Reports also show that crack cocaine abuse rates are actually increasing in British Columbia.

 Heroin has also been around for a long time in British Columbia.
-Some of the reasons for its popularity is that it can be found at low price and high purity, although the prices have gone up a little recently.
+Some of the reasons for its popularity is that it can be found at a low price and high purity, although the prices have gone up a little recently.
 Although the heroin abuse rates are decreasing in British Columbia, the drug is still very available and many are still addicted to it.

 Methamphetamine and crystal methamphetamine, although they are more recent drugs compared to the other drugs found in BC, they are still constantly increasing in popularity.
 Crystal methamphetamine, also known as ice, is growing more and more popular in the province of BC.